 Part of our offering is strategic communications.
 So if you have a piece you’d like to share that you think is feeling a bit too long, we can help you with it.
 Just send your content to Janice at [email protected] and she can help you.

 There’s an old adage that suggests that the best way to get a response is to communicate at a grade 3 reading level.
-Obviously, you can aim a little higher given the people most likely to be in your advisory board or working group, but don’t aim too much higher.
-The value of plain language cannot be overstated.
+Obviously, you can aim a little higher given the people most likely to be on your advisory board or working group, but don’t aim too much higher.
+The value of the plain language cannot be overstated.
 Remember that your members are participating in their downtime so the easier and friendlier you can make it for them to participate, the more likely they’ll be to do so.